gourabkumarpatro/pandemic-aware_local_recommendation/README.md

 "url": link to the restaurant's yelp page
 ```
 ## Citation Information
-Citation Information:
-Please cite the following paper if you use this dataset.<br>
+Please cite the following paper if you use this dataset or the code.<br>

 * **"Towards Sustainability and Safety: Designing Local Recommendations for Post-pandemic World"**<br>
 Gourab K Patro, Abhijnan Chakraborty, Ashmi Banerjee, Niloy Ganguly.<br>